Jimmy Carter calls US exit from Iran deal 'serious mistake'

 Story highlights

-- Jimmy Carter said exiting the Iran nuclear deal sends mixed signal to North Korea
+- Former President Carter said exiting the Iran nuclear deal sends mixed signal to North Korea

 - President and Mrs. Carter were honored with the Bill Foege Global Health Award on Wednesday